 The Connaught, Mayfair.
 Visited: 2022.
 Best bits: loved being sat by the windows, lovely atmosphere, really lovely food.
 Cons: not a huge negative, but some of the waiting staff seemed very nervous, unsure and perhaps in need of more training at the time.
 We’ve all got to start somewhere, I was just surprised they were so nervous.
 Overall summary: sophisticated and lovely place to do tea

-If I had to give you my top 2 high end, best afternoon teas in London, it would be without question The Ritz, and The Berkeley.
+If I had to give you my top 3 high end, best afternoon teas in London, it would be without question The Ritz, The Berkeley and The Corinthia.
 If I had to choose a middle range, I would of course choose the Town House Kensington, and cheaper range, the lovely Candella Tea rooms.
 Let me know what you think of these, and where you would add!
-I have my sights on the Corinthia and the Goring for this coming year.
+It is honestly my favourite past-time with my favourite people!

 Fortnum and Mason: https://www.fortnumandmason.com/afternoon-tea